Covid-19 has changed our lives.

 The dangers of cable theft include the exposed damaged cables and, in some cases, when the neutral supply cable is affected by the theft, there are voltage fluctuations that affect the supply to customers exceeding the normal operating voltages, destroying equipment and appliances.

-As lockdown continues and people cannot go to work, cable theft is increasing.
+As lockdown continues and people cannot go to work, cable theft increases.